-In order to provide an exceptional spiritual, cultural and tourism experience to its millions of visitors and pilgrims, Saint Joseph’s Oratory of Mount Royal is going forward with a huge renovation and construction project that will focus on the preservation of historical buildings and improving visitors’ experience as well as the sustainable development of the site.
+In order to provide an exceptional spiritual, cultural and tourism experience to its millions of visitors and pilgrims, Saint Joseph’s Oratory of Mount Royal is going forward with a huge renovation and construction project that will focus on the preservation of historical buildings, the improvement of visitor experience as well as the sustainable development of the site.

 THE NEXT STEPS

 Images below show the architectural concept which is still evolving.
-Construction is planned to begin in May 2017.
+Construction is planned to begin in the Fall of 2017.

 New Visitor Facilities and modern services